 If you have further questions, please feel free to email us or call 517-335-1477.
 There are lists viewable on the Web site of previous years' selections.

 DISCLAIMER: The Library of Michigan is pleased to accept your submission to the Michigan Notable Books program.
-All review copies become the property of the Library, and unless otherwise notified, the library will dispose of the books to other libraries if possible.
+All review copies become the property of the Library, and unless otherwise notified, the library will dispose of the books to other libraries, schools, or cultural institutions if possible.
 Some books may have one to two copies added to the Michigan Collection.
 Materials added to the Library will be integrated into the collection and standard circulation procedures will be followed.
 No special shelves or sections shall be designated for any added copies.
 When materials are damaged or extra copies no longer needed, they will be discarded in the same manner as other withdrawn Library materials.

 If you do not wish your submission to be handled in this manner please contact us by email or by phoning (517) 335-1477 during the Library's business hours, Monday - Friday, 8:00 a.m. - 5:00 p.m.
 If we do not hear from you within 10 days of the submission, we will handle the material as indicated.